mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     .secrets
     .appinfo
     ```
-4. Choose what your unique front and backend app names will be.
+5. Choose what your unique front and backend app names will be.
 If someone else on Fly.io already has an app with the same name, they will ask you to choose a new name.
 So the more unique, the better.
 Something like `myuniqueapp001-backend` and `myuniqueapp001-frontend` should do the trick.
-5. In `.appinfo` add (replacing the `<...>` parts with the names you chose above):
+6. In `.appinfo` add (replacing the `<...>` parts with the names you chose above):
     ```
     backend app name: <your backend app name>
     frontend app name: <your frontend app name>
-    backend app url:
-    frontend app url:
+    backend app url: https://<your backend app name>.fly.dev frontend app url: https://<your frontend app name>.fly.dev
     ```

 ## Local Frontend Setup (Nuxt)